 Upon completion of this course, the student will:

-- Develop solutions for labor, food, or beverage cost problems using calculations.
+- Develop solutions for food and beverage cost problems.

 - Distinguish among the various types of costs.

 - Define the cost-to-sales ratio and cost percentage, and calculate formulas.